 Add some veggies!

-If adding veggies to the dish, place 1 tbsp sesame oil in a large skillet or wok.
+If adding veggies to the dish, place 1 tablespoon sesame oil in a large skillet or wok.
 Add the veggies and stir fry for 4-5 minutes, then add the beef and stir fry for an additional 3-4 minutes.
 Add the noodles and Thai Peanut Sauce.
 Toss everything together and serve.

 Tons of veggies would work in this dish, but these are a few of my favorite additions!